Ever been confused by what file format to use? Heres a list of different formats and what they can be used for:

 These are vector files produced with Adobe Illustrator which can be scaled infinitely.
 These graphics can also be edited to adjust the shape or colour.

 The advantage of using vectors over file formats such as .jpeg and .png is that vectors don’t become pixelated or lose quality which .jpeg and .pngs can do because they are made of paths rather than pixels.
-Therefore if a logo or illustration is created using vector software it ensures that the artwork is high resolution and is ideal for large-scale graphics such as exhibition stands and signage.
+Therefore if a logo or vector illustration is created using vector software it ensures that the artwork is high resolution and is ideal for large-scale graphics such as exhibition stands and signage.

 One thing to note is PC users won’t be able to view these files without the correct software.